Lall-091/sql-docs/docs/relational-databases/performance/intelligent-query-processing-degree-parallelism-feedback.md

 ### Degree of parallelism (DOP) feedback considerations

-DOP Feedback is `not enabled` by default in [!INCLUDE [SQL Server 2022](../../includes/sssql22-md.md)].
-It is also not available in the [SQL Server 2022 update policy](/azure/azure-sql/managed-instance/update-policy#sql-server-2022-update-policy) of the [!INCLUDE [ssazuremi-md](../../includes/ssazuremi-md.md)] offering.
+DOP feedback is `not enabled` by default in [!INCLUDE [SQL Server 2022](../../includes/sssql22-md.md)].
+It is also not currently available in the [SQL Server 2022 update policy](/azure/azure-sql/managed-instance/update-policy#sql-server-2022-update-policy) of the [!INCLUDE [ssazuremi-md](../../includes/ssazuremi-md.md)] offering.

 Minimum DOP for any query adjusted with DOP feedback is 2.
 Serial executions are out of scope for DOP feedback.